Flutterwave/Node-v3/documentation/beneficiary.md

     try {
         const payload = {
             "account_number": "0690000034",
-            "account_bank":"044" // This is the beneficiary’s bank code, you can use the List of Banks to retrieve a bank code.
+            "account_bank": "044" // This is the beneficiary’s bank code; you can use the List of Banks to retrieve a bank code.
             "beneficiary_name": 'Ade Bond'
         }
         const response = await flw.Beneficiary.create(payload)